 - Make sure the resolution (in Windows 10, you will have to click Advanced Display Settings to get to the resolution) in Windows matches the resolution you have shown in MediaShout 6 under the Settings Tab of the Ribbon->General Settings Icon->Cue Setup Tab.

 5) If you are using a 16:9 ratio and are running 1920x1080, let me encourage you to set this lower, if you can.
 If it is set this high, your video card is using 4 times the amount of processing as it would be if you set it to 1280x720.
 Do that in both the Windows Display settings AND in MediaShout.
 In almost all cases, the congregation will see no difference in quality and your video card does not have to work nearly as hard.
 Let me know what your resolutions are specifically set at please.

 6) Make sure you have the latest video codecs.
-Go to mediashout.com, click Knowledge Base at the bottom of the page, Click on your version of MediaShout and your OS, and in the search box, type in "codec" and hit search.
+Go to mediashout.com/support, click Knowledge Base from the middle of the page, Click on your version of MediaShout and your OS, and in the search box, type in "codec" and hit search.
 Find the codec that matches your version of Windows.
 Follow the on-screen instructions carefully step-by-step.